Chapter 29: AI Governance and CI/CD Integration

 Exercise 3: Implement a Coverage Gate

 Add a coverage threshold check to your CI pipeline.
-If coverage drops below 90% (or 80% for existing projects) for changed files, fail the build.
-Use your test runner's coverage output (e.g., Vitest, Jest, pytest-cov).
+If coverage drops below your target for the risk tier you are enforcing, fail the build.

 Expected outcome: CI fails when coverage drops below threshold.